CodeSmile-0000011110110111/de.codesmile.luny/README.md

 - Full Unity API available with more to come ...
 - Instant script reload: no compiling, no domain reload.
-- Bind custom objects, with value get/set via reflection or custom binding methods.
+- Bind custom objects with value get/set either automatic via reflection or by writing binding methods.
+- Inspector editing of 'context' values
 - Sandboxing prevents runtime scripts from accessing potentially destructive APIs.
 - Uses [LuaCSharp](https://github.com/nuskey8/Lua-CSharp), a high performance C# implementation of Lua
 - Compatible with all Editor and Runtime platforms.